How to Fix Potholes in Winter?

 Fixing Potholes in the Winter

-Although most winter-time pothole patching is temporary in nature (designed to get your drivers through the winter until more permanent repairs can be done in the drier months), Espina Paving is fortunate to have its own asphalt plant that can mix special “cold weather” asphalt formulations.
-This “cold weather” asphalt can patch a pothole smoothly and sturdily, even though the ground is still likely cold, wet and dirty.
+Although most winter-time pothole patching is temporary in nature (designed to get your drivers through the winter until more permanent repairs can be done in the drier months), The “cold weather” asphalt we use can patch a pothole smoothly and sturdily, even though the ground is still likely cold, wet and dirty.
 It’s important to understand that these cold-weather pothole patches are not a permanent fix, but it’s far better than allowing weather and traffic to turn a small pothole into a meteor crater-sized monstrosity that can cause accidents and damage.

 Benefits of Patching Potholes in the Middle of Winter